microsoft/CsWinRT/docs/embedded.md

 <PackageReference Include="System.Numerics.Vectors" Version="4.4.0" />
 ```

-Here is an example project file for a library cross-targeting and embedding WinRT support.
+Here is an example project file for a library cross-targeting and embedding a C#/WinRT generated projection.

 ```csproj
 <Project Sdk="Microsoft.NET.Sdk">